-Sporadic cases are reported.
+Sporadic cases are reported in Kenya.

 Melioidosis is caused by Burkholderia pseudomallei bacteria found in soil and water.
 A person becomes ill by inhaling contaminated soil or water droplets, ingesting contaminated water, and through skin lesions.
 It is rarely transmitted by coming into contact with an infected person’s blood and body fluids.
 Depending on how it was acquired, Melioidosis can affect the lungs (showing as Tuberculosis symptoms), cause blood poisoning, or create skin ulcers surrounding the lesion which came into contact with the bacteria.